-James Taylor is currently the Legal Director for ACLU of Montana where is he responsible for all ACLU civil rights litigation and investigations in the State of Montana.
-He is responsible for identifying, recruiting, organizing and maintaining pro bono relationships with national law firms, statewide law firms, and local law firms as well as organizing pro bono attorneys.
+James Taylor was previously the Legal Director for ACLU of Montana where was he responsible for all ACLU civil rights litigation and investigations in the State of Montana.
+He was responsible for identifying, recruiting, organizing and maintaining pro bono relationships with national law firms, statewide law firms, and local law firms as well as organizing pro bono attorneys.
 He was instrumental in setting up state-wide public defender system and Tribal Defenders’ Office in Montana.
 Previously he served as the Asia Training Director and Country Director for International Bridges to Justice in Beijing.
 During this time, he oversaw the recruitment and meetings with current and prospective partners from the private, NGO, and government sectors while designing and implementing live and distance learning training programs for Chinese Lawyers, judges, and prosecutors on criminal justice issues.
 Before that, James was the Director of IBJ’s Criminal Clinical Education Project, designing and conducting training for Chinese clinical legal educators and coordinating the growth of the clinical legal education program from four to sixteen universities.
 James has also worked as an international consultant in Afghanistan training new legal staff, assessing the legal needs and capacity of their legal department, and making recommendations for further development for their legal department.
 James obtained his JD from the University of Montana School of Law and is currently a Mansfield Fellow at the University of Montana.

 Daw Hnin Wai Wai Khine, Office Manager